shwimmy-James-shwee/CV-Website/README.md

 # Imagine you're working on an engagement with Te Whatu Ora on their HR portal

 -/packages/
-  # nextjs + trpc web app
+--/core-portal # nextjs + trpc web app
---/core-portal

-  # nestjs API
+--/core-server # nestjs API
---/core-server
 ```

 In general, we **do recommend** having a common prefix for each project, because it helps us identifying the nature of the project & what it belongs to.

+For more examples, checkout how these teams structure their projects: [AWS CDK](https://github.com/aws/aws-cdk/tree/main/packages/aws-cdk-lib), [Amplication](https://github.com/amplication/amplication/tree/master/packages), [Polkadot.js](https://github.com/polkadot-js/api/tree/master/packages), etc.

 Of course, everyone has different opinions on this topic (and you are allowed to).
-Afterall, you are taking the lead of your engagements, it is important that you're doing things in ways that makes (work) life easier for you & engagement partners/team members.
+Afterall, you are taking the lead for your engagements, it is important that you're doing things in ways that makes (work) life easier for you & your engagement partners/team members.